Movatterモバイル変換

 After a brief stint working for theUnited States Department of Agriculture, he worked as an administrator at his alma mater from 1963 to 1966.
 During that time, he was initiated intoTau Kappa Epsilon fraternity as an honorary member while serving as their faculty advisor.[2]
 From 1960 to 1967, he served in theOklahoma National Guard.[1]

-In 1996, Brewster decided to retire from Congress as it became known that Watkins wanted his seat back.
+In1996, Brewster decided to retire from Congress as it became known that Watkins wanted his seat back.
 TheRepublican House leadership persuaded Watkins to run as a Republican, seeing a chance to win a seat where they had never made a serious bid since Oklahoma joined the Union in 1907.
 They promised Watkins a seat on theWays and Means Committee with full seniority if he ran as a Republican and won.
-No congressman had ever served on all three of the major financial committees (Appropriations, Budget and Ways and Means) before.
-Despite Albert endorsing Watkins' Democratic opponent, State Senator Darryl Roberts, Watkins won a narrow victory, becoming the first Republican to represent Little Dixie since statehood (it had previously been the 4th District from 1907 to 1915, and had been the 3rd since 1915).[citation needed]
+He went on to vote with the Republican majority 97% of the time, which was far more often than when he was a Democrat in prior years, usually voting with the Democratic caucus only 50% of the time from 1974 to 1990.[11]

-Watkins initially planned to retire from office in 1998 after undergoing back surgery, but was persuaded to run again.
+Watkins initially planned to retire from office in1998 after undergoing back surgery, but was persuaded to run again, shocking many Democratic insiders who had expected him to retire.[12]
 He was handily re-elected that year, defeating Walt Roberts.
-He faced no major-party opposition when he ran for his third term in 2000.[citation needed]
+He faced no major-party opposition when he ran for his third term in2000.[13]

 Oklahoma lost a congressional seat after the2000 census due to slower than expected population growth.
-The final map saw Watkins' district dismantled, with its territory split between three nearby districts.
+The final map saw Watkins's district dismantled, with its territory split between three nearby districts, creating initial uncertainty as to which Republican incumbents would run again.[14]
 His home in Stillwater (where he had lived since 1990) was drawn into the western Oklahoma-based 3rd district (the former 6th district), represented by fellow RepublicanFrank Lucas.
 Most of his old base in Little Dixie was merged into theMuskogee-based2nd district.
-The western portion, including Watkins' former home in Ada, was drawn into theNorman-based4th district.
-Faced with the prospect of running in territory that he did not know and that did not know him, Watkins announced he would retire for good.
-In an indication of how much his politics had changed since leaving the House for the first time, Watkins served as honorary chairman for conservativeSenatorJim Inhofe's bid for a second full term.[citation needed]
+The western portion, including Watkins's former home in Ada, was drawn into theNorman-based4th district.
+Watkins therefore announced he would retire, in hopes that this would help prevent his fellow Republican incumbents from having to run against each other.[15]
+In an indication of how much his politics had changed since leaving the House for the first time, Watkins served as honorary chairman for conservativeSenatorJim Inhofe's bid for a second full term.[16]

 After leaving Congress, he was hired as a senior legislative analyst at theWashington, D.C.–based lobbying and public relations firmFleishman-Hillard.[17]